 “Can you describe your process when you’re given a project/task?”

-The creative process varies by individual and as a result, the way a designer will answer this question will give you some insights into their working style and communication style that will be a key to your design project's ultimate success.
+The creative process varies by individual and as a result, the way a designer will answer this question will give you some insights into their working style and communication style that will be a key to your design project’s ultimate success.
 When working with a communicative designer, you wonder and worry less.
-You feel informed and are clear on the process from initial discussion to final product.
+You feel informed and are clear on the process from initial discussion to the final product.